-A description of each command is described in Table 6-1.
+Table 6-1 contains a description of each commanded.
 The commands are listed numerically, by decimal value, in ascending order.
 Commands with a decimal value of less than 65 are processed at the operating system level.
 Commands with a decimal value of 65 or greater are interpreted as data to be passed to a user C program running on the scanner.